se-research/OpenDaVINCI/tutorials/udpreceivebytes/README.rst

     };

-To receive any data, we firstly declare a class that implements the interface ``core::io::StringListener``.
+To receive any data, we firstly declare a class that implements the interface ``odcore::io::StringListener``.
 This class will be registered as listener to our UDP socket that we create later.

 UDPReceiveBytes.cpp: